ENVIRONMENTAL IMPACT

 The hidden cost of a full inbox

 The average person has 1,600 unread emails and receives 120+ new emails per day.
 Most are newsletters, promotions, and notifications they never open.
-Each one takes up space on Google's servers — servers that run around the clock in data centers consuming massive amounts of electricity.
+Every one of them takes a small amount of space on a server — and every server runs 24/7 in a data center consuming electricity.

-It's not just about your inbox.
-It's about the physical infrastructure behind it: land cleared for data centers, water used for cooling, and fossil fuels burned to keep servers running.
-Your old emails have a real-world footprint.
+There's also the physical infrastructure: land cleared for data centers, water used for cooling, and fossil fuels burned to keep them running.
+Your forgotten emails have a small but real footprint in that system.

 The numbers behind your inbox